 - When the school’s evaluation team thinks outside testing is needed

-A school may also be forced to pay for an IEE.
-If you don’t agree with the results of a school’s evaluation, you have the right ask for what’s called an IEE at public expense.
+Sometimes schools are forced to pay for an IEE.
+If you don’t agree with the results of a school’s evaluation, you have the right to ask for what’s called an IEE at public expense.

-There are different types of professionals who are qualified to do a private evaluation.
-Some are able to do all of the necessary tests.
+Different types of professionals are qualified to do a private evaluation.
+Some can do a wide range of tests.
 Others specialize and are certified only in certain areas.
-Here are some things to consider before hiring a private evaluator.

 Professionals who can help include: